-We are providing counseling services virtually to our students currently residing in Pennsylvania and other states, as our licenses allow.
+This semester we are providing counseling services virtually to our students currently residing in Pennsylvania and other states, as our licenses and state regulations allow.
+In additional to individual sessions, these services include a limited number of virtual groups.

 Read our weekly emails to students here!